chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

 guide you to gain deeper understanding of the material we learn in class.
 They are a major part of your course grade.

+### Homework problems
+Practice is a crucial component in the learning process.
+Certain exercise problems will be assigned in class.

+### Participation
+Participation in in-class discussion is an important component of the learning process.

 ### Final exam
 The mandatory final exam will take place in the last day of class.
 It constitutes a major part of your course grade.